What are biologics?

 Biologics and biosimilars are prescribed for as long as they are needed.
 There are three main reasons why a Dermatologist or CNS may decide to not continue to prescribe them.

+- If they do not work well.
 Sometimes they do not work well when first prescribed.
-Sometimes they work well to start with and then stop working at a later date.
+Sometimes they work well to start with and then stop working later.
 The assessment tools are used to see if the biologic or biosimilar is working.
-A different biologic or biosimilar can be prescribed for psoriasis sometimes, if the skin condition stays or becomes severe.
+A different biologic or biosimilar can sometimes be prescribed if the skin condition stays or becomes severe.

 Where can I find more information about biologics

-Please ask your dermatologist or dermatology CNS if you have any questions.
+Please ask your dermatologist or clinical nurse specialist if you have any questions.